peteac119/atm-simulation/README.md

 # ATM-Simulation (Cash Dispensing only)
 Cash Dispensing Simulation in ATM.
+This project is specifically for my past job interview purpose.

 # Project Explanation
 My solution for cash dispensing is to use the biggest bank note first and use the lower bank note later.